pingidentity-developers-experience/ping-oidc-client-sdk/README.md

 Because of the as-is offering and license of this project, it is highly recommended that users of this SDK run `npm audit` and evaluate the results and  make changes to meet their internal application security requirements.
 Alternatively or additionally you can submit issues in our [Github repo](https://github.com/pingidentity-developers-experience/ping-oidc-client-sdk/issues).

-### Disclaimer
-THIS ENTIRE PROJECT AND ALL ITS ASSETS IS PROVIDED "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL PING IDENTITY OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) SUSTAINED BY YOU OR A THIRD PARTY, HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT ARISING IN ANY WAY OUT OF THE USE OF THIS SAMPLE CODE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ### Included:

 This OAuth/OIDC Library allows you to quickly implement an OIDC flow in your Web Application.
 Its goal is to make it as easy as possible to authenticate a user and get an access token with as little developer intervention as possible.
 Currently this library only supports browser implementations.